niiknow/docker-nginx-image-proxy/README.md

 Unlike other libraries, this does not try to do every image transformation and/or caching.

 1. For more advanced features such as: animated gif, face detection, auto image optimization, and others; we recommend using Cloudinary or similar service.
-2. There is no plan for SSL or other Caching methods.
+2. Outside of disk cache, there is no plan for other Caching methods.
 We recommend putting a CDN in front, such as (MaxCDN/StackPath/KeyCDN), to provide caching and easy SSL.
 We love StackPath/MaxCDN EdgeRules™.
 3. If you want thumbnail caching to s3, just write a lambda function and use this server to generate your thumbnail.
 Upload the result to s3 with the same function.

 # build